brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## ![10](../img/10b.png) Create a trigger to capture changes to sales data
-Create a new trigger by selecting __"Triggers"__ on the left navigation pane in the stitch console.
+Create a new trigger by selecting __"Triggers"__ on the left navigation panel in the stitch console.

 ![Query Anywhere](../img/trigger1.jpg)

-Save the trigger then open the open the newly created function by selecting __"Functions"__ from the left navigation pane in the stitch console.
+Save the trigger then open the open the newly created function by selecting __"Functions"__ from the left navigation panel in the stitch console.

 ![Query Anywhere](../img/trigger2.jpg)